cs4allcps/site/README.md

 If you want to add the page in a new section or folder and are unfamiliar with Hugo, you should first consult the [source organization](https://gohugo.io/overview/source-directory/) and [content organization](https://gohugo.io/content/organization/) pages in the Hugo documentation.
 For your section to show up in the site's main navbar, you need to include `menu = "main"` in the header of the `_index.md` file in the section's directory.

+### Unlisted Pages
+If you want to host pages that you can link to but can't be navigated to from the main site, then put the pages directly in the main `site` directory or in a folder that isn't listed in the navbar.
+(Sections or individual pages will only show up in the navbar if `menu = "main"` is included in the header of that folder's `_index.md` file; you can, then, have whole sections that are unlisted if you'd like.)

 ### Embedding Content
 To embed an **image**, put the image in the `static` directory so that you can link to it from anywhere within the site as `/img-file.png`.
 Then, you can include it in any page by inserting the relevant HTML or the following [shortcode](https://gohugo.io/extras/shortcodes/):
 ```